siaolichi/My_Tiny_News/README.md

-# My_Tiny_News
+# My Tiny News

-Code for Arduino on the car: car_distance_callRespond -To cennect to the motor that make car run and avoid obstacle Code for Proceesing in raspberry pi: GetPoto
+Code for Arduino on the car: car_distance_callRespond
+- To cennect to the motor that make car run and avoid obstacle Code for Proceesing in raspberry pi: GetPoto
 - It used to check if the car is stopped and the lens is in the right side.